Gilbert Arizona Temple: Design and architecture

 The building uses a traditional Latter-day Saint temple design.
 The landscaping around the temple has fountains, plazas, trellises, arbors, and pergolas.

 The temple includes a baptistry, three instruction rooms, and seven sealing rooms.

 The design has elements representing Latter-day Saint symbolism, to provide deeper spiritual meaning to its appearance and function.
 Symbolism is important to church members.
 These symbols include interlinked agave leaves, representing the "eternal nature of marriage and family."

 A cultural celebration was held at the Discovery Park, kitty-corner to the temple, to commemorate the temple’s dedication.
 Twelve thousand church members participated in the celebration, which featured stories from the Old Testament (Hebrew Bible), the Book of Mormon, and church history.

 Temple presidents

 The church's temples are directed by a temple president and matron, each serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 The temple's first president was David E. LeSueur, with Nancy L. LeSueur serving as matron.
-As of 2024, the president is Leonard D. Greer, with Julie N. Greer serving as matron.
+As of 2025, the president is Terry D. Turk, with Janet Turk serving as matron.